 The range of acceptable prices extends from the "marginal cheapness" to the "marginal expensiveness".
 In this case, those intersections range from $17.00 to $24.00.
 When pricing your product you do not want to veer beyond this range and most likely aim to price the product at the OPP.

-What are the limitations with the van Westendorp model?
+What are the limitations of the van Westendorp model?

 We always recommend including at least 1 open-ended question after asking the van Westendorp series.
 If anything, it gives the survey analyst some additional feedback and context to review when analyzing the price points chosen by each respondent.